-Many people keep the same bedding all year-round.
+Many people keep the same bedding all year round.
 Still, if the seasons bring different weather and significant temperature changes, you should actually have both.
 Having just the sheets and no quilts or comforters during the summer will feel much better, but if you find it difficult to sleep with only a sheet, opt for a lightweight quilt.
 It’s always good to buy from a local bedding company.

 Fabric is Important

 As for the material of your sheets, you should choose good quality 100% cotton fabrics.
 Natural fibers are much better at wicking away moisture and are more breathable than polyester blends.
 Bamboo is also a popular choice in summer, but avoid silks and sateen in the summertime, as they can stick to the skin, and the tight weave is less breathable.

 If your bedroom faces the sun, you want to keep as much of it out as possible.
 While it may seem antisocial, keeping your curtains and blinds closed will block some of the heat from your room.
 You might also want to keep the window closed during the day to keep some of the hot air out.

 Avoid having electrical items in your room because electricity generates heat.
 It can make a difference to your room temperature if you have lights on or a television running, so turn things off wherever possible.

 This might not be ideal in a relationship.
 Still, the truth is, each body generates heat, and multiple people mean more heath.
 If you can both agree to it, sleeping in separate rooms or beds can make a big difference.

 Just like picking the right fabric for your sheets is essential, your pajamas count too.
 Choose loose fit cotton or linen nightwear that is comfortable and breathable.
 Alternatively, sleep in your undies or nothing at all!